RobertRosca/oscovida/docs/contributing.md

 This will create a new virtual environment `.venv`, which is then activated and used to install all of the development dependencies for oscovida.

+If you want to interactively work with the notebooks you can then install Jupyter in to this environment (`pip install jupyterlab`), or you can install ipykernel (`pip install ipykernel`) and then install just a Jupyter kernel so that the environment can be used by an existing Jupyter installation (`python3 -m ipykernel install --user --name oscovdia`).

 Oscovida has relatively strict dependency management and code style guidelines, you can execute these manually by running `black` and `isort` on any relevant files, and if you have added or removed dependencies you should run